 - Minimize nut intake.
 See this article for a breakdown with more detail.

 - Make your own salad dressing using olive oil.
 Avoid shelf-stable packaged food as almost all will have some industrial seed oil.

 - More red meat, less white meat.
 Beef and lamb are better choices than chicken and pork.
 Whitefish and shrimp are great protein options as well that are low in fat.

-- Grass pastured animals have less PUFA than grain-fed.
-If you are on a budget, this would be most important when consuming cuts of meat with a higher fat content.
+- Grass-pastured animals have less PUFA than grain-fed.
+If you are on a budget, this would be most important when consuming cuts of meat with higher fat content.